Vladek Sheybal: Life and career

 Sheybal was born in Zgierz, near Łódź, in the Second Polish Republic.
 The son of a university professor, he was attracted to acting at an early age.
 At the age of 16, he was imprisoned in a Nazi concentration camp during the occupation of Poland; escaping twice only to be recaptured and subjected to torture as punishment.
 After World War II ended, he began performing in Polish theatres and cinemas, earning a reputation as a skilled actor.
 He appeared in the film Kanał (1957, credited as Władysław Sheybal), directed by Andrzej Wajda, before departing for Paris and then Vienna in 1958 owing to his political opposition to the Communist Party.

-Having difficulty finding work, he immigrated to Britain in 1959 where his reputation from Polish films lent him enough credibility to support himself teaching acting.
+Having difficulty finding work, he emigrated to Britain in 1959 where his reputation from Polish films lent him enough credibility to support himself teaching acting.
 He was soon appearing on the London stage, and was hired as the director of the Bromley Little Theatre in 1960.
 That same year, he directed a production of Modest Mussorgsky's Khovanshchina at Oxford University.
 This production was seen by executives of the BBC, and it led to work as a director for opera and theatre adaptations on British television in the early 1960s, including works for ITV Play of the Week in 1961 and 1962 and as well as productions for the BBC.
 In 1964, he had a triumphant success on the British stage as "He" in Leonid Andreyev's He Who Gets Slapped at the Hampstead Theatre.